iterative/dvc.org/content/docs/cml/start-gitlab.md

 ![](/img/change_user_name.png)

 11. Click on the "Compare branches and continue" button.
+Enter any additional comments you      would like to put in the description and click the "Submit merge request" button.
 Shortly, you should see a comment from github-actions appear in the Pull Request with your CML report.
 This is a result of the function cml-send-comment in your workflow.